threefoldtech/playground/docs/user_stories.md

     - From 'ENVIRONMENT VARIABLES' user can add, modify, or delete environment variables to micro virtual machine.
     - From 'DISKS' user can add many disks with the micro virtual machine.
 ---
-## Scenario 13
+## Kubernetes Deployment

     - As I user I expect to deploy Kubernetes Cluster easily with many workers
 ### Acceptance Criteria

     - User can deploy Kubernetes Cluster easily with all its configurations for both master and workers
 ---
-## Scenario 14
+## Kubernetes Deployment with many workers

     - As I user I expect to deploy Kubernetes Cluster with many workers, each on different node
 ### Acceptance Criteria

-    - TODO
+    - Custer machines should be deployed on different nodes on the farm if possible.
 ---
-## Scenario 15
+## User Contracts and Deployments

     - As I user I should be able to view all of my contracts and deployments
 ### Acceptance Criteria

-    - User can view all contracts and deployments from 'Contracts' and 'Deployments' in 'My Account'.
+    - User can view all contracts and deployments from 'Contracts' and 'Deployments' in 'My Account' section.
     - User can also view details of any contract/deployment and delete any of them.
-    - If there's any problem, user can refresh contracts/deployments from 'Refresh' button
+    - If there's any problem, user can refresh contracts/deployments from 'Refresh' button in the UI.
 ---
-## Scenario 16
+## Peertube Deployment

     - As I user expect to know what's Peertube and how to deploy it
 ### Acceptance Criteria